danielharrell/open-eyes-lect-2017-18/Open.md

 an outside?
 Why aren't both sides of the parabola outside it, since both lie outside the line of the parabola?

-To make the inside of the parabola definite, and press the analogy to the ellipse, we could take the parabola as an infinite ellipse, formed of a line infinite in length, with ends that reach the edge of the geometric plane.
-But then our parabola will gain a true inside in just the way our jar possessed one: by being closed.
+One way to answer this question is to make the inside of the parabola definite, and press the analogy to the ellipse, by taking the parabola as an infinite ellipse, with one focus infinitely far away.
+The parabola would then be formed of a line infinite in length, with ends that reach the edge of the geometric plane.
+But in that case, it seems, our parabola will gain a true inside in just the way our jar possessed one: by being closed.
 For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
 It is something we can see, even point to, but never reach---as if openness had no being but seeming.

 ## Awareness {#awareness}

-And the parabola, thus understood, can serve as a geometric image for a more general predicament.
+And the parabola, thus understood, can serve as a geometric image for a more general problem, even predicament.
 For what if every way of being open were really a way of being closed that merely looked open?
 In light of this question, consider what I earlier called *states of being*: the open door of